dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Product Backlog

 The Product Backlog is an ordered list of everything that is known to be needed in the product.
 In Agile frameworks, the backlog is a living document and the single source of requirements for any changes to be made to the product.
 In business analysis, maintaining and refining the backlog are key responsibilities.

+### Product Box

+Product Box is a technique often used in Agile methodologies where stakeholders imagine the product is packaged in a box, and they design this box to represent the product’s features, advantages, and selling points.
+This is used in business analysis to better understand stakeholders' perceptions and expectations of the product.

 ### Product Lifecycle